MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/simulate-errors-openai-apis.md

 When you use OpenAI APIs in your app, you should test how your app handles API errors.
 Dev Proxy allows you to simulate errors on any OpenAI API using the [GenericRandomErrorPlugin](../technical-reference/genericrandomerrorplugin.md).

 > [!TIP]
-> Download this preset by running in the terminal `devproxy preset get openai-throttling`.
+> Download this preset by running in the command prompt `devproxy preset get openai-throttling`.

 In the Dev Proxy install folder, locate the `presets` folder.
 In the `presets` folder, create a new file named `openai-errors.json`.
 Open the file in a code editor.